jlevy/kash/src/kash/docs/markdown/topics/b4_faq.md

 ### How does kash accept both shell and assistant requests to the LLM with natural language?

-By default, if a command is valid shell or Python, Kash will treat it as a shell command, using Xonsh's conventions.
+By default, if a command is valid shell or Python, kash will treat it as a shell command, using Xonsh's conventions.

 Commands that begin with a `?` are automatically considered assistant requests.